Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 ## 2. Framework: Hyper-Modal Grounding Principles
 This section introduces the formal axiomatic foundation of the proof, designed to be as minimal and necessary as possible.
 We use S5 modal logic, which assumes that all possible worlds are equally accessible (reflexive, symmetric, and transitive, Blackburn et al. 2001).
 Within this logical space, we define five axioms:

+### 2.1 Hyper-Modal Axioms

 ### (A1) Hyper-Minimal Principle of Sufficient Reason (HM-PSR)
 Every contingent truth must be grounded in a necessary ontological basis.
 Formally:
 >**Cont(p) → ∃q (Nec(q) ∧ q ◃ p)**

+*Note on Formalization:* In the formal AltRoute development verified in Lean 4, a specific, successor-based version of this principle is implemented: every contingent state has a strictly more grounded successor, and all maximal chains terminate in Ω. The full hyper-modal formulation used in this section generalises this mechanistic pattern to arbitrary propositions.
 The grounding relation (◃) signifies that q is not just a cause, but the **minimal semantic basis** that renders p intelligible (see Appendix A.2: `ground`).
 The HM-PSR is the foundational structure upon which all other axioms and modal conclusions rest.

 ### (A2) Perfect Positivity